Intersociety Council for Pathology Information, Inc.

 Directory of Pathology

-The Intersociety Council for Pathology Information (ICPI) is a nonprofit educational organization sponsored by five national pathology societies to serve as a central source of information about pathology in the practice of medicine, in medical research, and to provide literature about pathology as a career.
+The Intersociety Council for Pathology Information (ICPI) is a nonprofit educational organization that serves as a central source of information about pathology in the practice of medicine, in medical research, and to provide literature about pathology as a career.
 Charter members of ICPI and their representatives on the ICPI Board are:

 American Society for Clinical Pathology, John Tomaszewski, MD